NBC Sunday Night Football: International broadcasts

 In Canada, Sunday Night Football is aired by TSN, as well as CTV 2 for simsub purposes since the 2017 season under the NFL's current media rights.
 It is also aired in the UK by Sky Sports, corporate sibling to NBC since Comcast's acquisition of Sky, and in Australia by 7mate.

-In Brazil, SNF is broadcast on ESPN Brasil, with the original English audio available as a separate feed via second audio program.
-Brazilian Portuguese audio is hosted by Fernando Nardini on play-by-play and Paulo Antunes as color commentator; Ari Aguiar/Renan do Couto fills in occasionally as play-by-play and Antony Curti as color commentator.
+In Brazil, from 2006 to 2024, SNF was broadcast on ESPN Brasil, with the original English audio available as a separate feed via second audio program.
+Starting in 2025, "SNF" package was acquired by Grupo Globo, the biggest media conglomerate in Brazil.
+Everaldo Marques came back as play-by-play announcer and Antony Curti provides color commentary.

 The Sunday Night Football telecasts are also aired in Latin America by ESPN Latin America, with Álvaro Martín as play-by-play announcer and Raúl Allegre providing color commentary.

 In the Philippines, Sunday Night Football, alongside other primetime games, is aired by Premier Sports beginning with the 2021 season.